"AP Automation That Actually Works" — Anchor Group Podcast with Charted

 Caleb (18:10)

-That means you got six an hour, times we'll call it seven hours a day because you probably have team meetings or miscellaneous meetings, times that by 20 working days.
-That's 840 invoices a month roughly that you're processing as a full-time employee.
+That means you get six an hour, times we'll call it seven hours a day, because you probably have team meetings or miscellaneous meetings, times that by 20 working days.
+That's roughly 840 invoices a month you're processing as a full-time employee.
 Let's actually just divide that by two for a moment.
 So divide by two, we're at like 420, but we'll say 400 just to keep it clean.

-So at 400 invoices it probably starts to definitely make sense around that level.
-Let's take an AP person—this is an admin type of role, they're probably making $50,000 a year roughly.
+So at 400 invoices, it definitely starts to make sense.
+Let's take an AP person—this is an admin-type role; they're probably making roughly $50,000 a year.
 So let's take $50,000, but we have to calculate the cost of business, which is normally gonna be about 1.4x that.
-So that would be after taxes and things like that—$70,000 a year cost to business for an AP person to do roughly 800 invoices a month.
+So that would be after taxes and things like that—a $70,000-a-year cost to the business for an AP person to process roughly 800 invoices a month.

 Lee (19:52)